JuanMelendres/computational-mathematics/SecondTerm/Practice2/Java-Docker-App/README.md

 You have to change this part on the Docker File:

-  You have to write the GrammarFile and the string to be checked
+  You have to write the Grammar File and the string to be checked

 ```
   CMD ["java", "AlgorithmCYK", "grammar.txt", "bbab"]